jeffnyman/test_spec/README.md

 end
 ```

 You can see that within the Feature construct I have let and subject elements.
-Within the Scenario you can see I use a Specify method (Test) and an RSpec method (it).
+Within the Scenario you can see I use a TestSpec method (Test) and an RSpec method (it).

 ## Documentation